 Produce unit tests from your source code automatically

 Every engineering team knows that test coverage matters.
 Every sprint retrospective includes a promise to write more tests.
 And every sprint ends with the same result: the feature shipped, the tests did not.
 The problem is not willingness.
 It is economics.
 Writing comprehensive unit tests for a single function can take as long as writing the function itself, and the payoff is invisible until something breaks months later.
-The Unit Test Generator reverses that equation by producing tests automatically, making coverage the default rather than the aspiration.
+Unit Test Generator Agent reverses that equation by producing tests automatically, making coverage the default rather than the aspiration.

-How the Unit Test Generator works
+How the Unit Test Generator Agent works

 Point the agent at a module or function and specify your testing framework (Jest, pytest, JUnit, or others).
 It parses the function signature, identifies input types, return types, and internal branching logic.
 From that analysis, it generates a test file that includes happy path assertions, null and empty input handling, boundary value tests, and mock configurations for external dependencies.
 The output follows your project's existing test structure and naming conventions so it slots directly into your test suite without reformatting.

-Why you need the Unit Test Generator
+Why you need the Unit Test Generator Agent

 Individual contributors writing new features who consistently defer test writing to the next sprint will see the most immediate benefit.
 Teams with coverage mandates (80% or higher thresholds enforced in CI) that struggle to meet gates without slowing velocity also gain meaningful time back.
 This agent works best for teams with 3 or more developers contributing to shared codebases where untested code from one contributor creates risk for others.